btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 The event that is notified can for example be a received or failed payment, an overpaid or underpaid invoice.

 By clicking on the icon you can access the Notifications page, where you can view past Notifications and optionally delete them.
-For the time being, it is not possible to select Notification preferences.